A victim of Nazi rule: the economist Cläre Tisch

 The verbatim transcripts of an exceptional scientist

-Joseph A. Schumpeter took over the chair of economic political science at the Rheinische Friedrich-Wilhelms-Universität in Bonn in 1925.
-"He held this until 1932, before moving to Harvard University."
-After a few detours, Tisch enrolled to study economics in Bonn in 1928 and passed the 'diploma examination for economists' on 10 July 1929," says Frambach.
-Just two years later, she completed her doctorate under Schumpeter.
-"Cläre Tisch admired Schumpeter, took verbatim notes of his lectures and seminars and, together with fellow students such as August Lösch, Hans W. Singer, Wolfgang F. Stolper and Herbert Zassenhaus, certainly belonged to the 'inner circle' of Schumpeter's students.
-Her correspondence shows that her notes were really marvellous and she sold them to her fellow students for good money," smiles the expert.
+Joseph A. Schumpeter took over the chair of economic political science at the University of Bonn in 1925.
+“He held it until 1932, before moving to Harvard University.”
+After a few detours, Tisch enrolled to study economics in Bonn in 1928 and passed the ‘diploma examination for economists’ on 10 July 1929,” Frambach says.
+Only two years later, she completed her doctorate under Schumpeter.
+“Cläre Tisch admired Schumpeter, took verbatim notes of his lectures and seminars and, together with fellow students such as August Lösch, Hans W. Singer, Wolfgang F. Stolper, and Herbert Zassenhaus, certainly belonged to the ‘inner circle’ of Schumpeter's students.
+Her correspondence shows that her notes were really marvellous and she sold them to her fellow students for good money,” the expert smiles.
 She understood very well how to assert herself at the time.
-You don't get the impression that Cläre Tisch had any problems in this male society.
-"The real problems arose with National Socialism, immediately after it came to power in 1933, and in a way that a person could not defend themselves against."
+You don't get the impression that Cläre Tisch had any problems in this male society. ”The real problems arose with National Socialism, immediately after the national socialists came to power in 1933, and in a way that a person could not defend themselves against.”

 Tisch’s doctoral thesis - the best work on the subject to date